 Italy government welcomes GE acquisition of Avio

-ROME Dec 21 (Reuters) - The Italian government welcomed the acquisition of the aviation unit of aerospace supplier Avio by U.S. giant General Electric, saying on Friday it was a demonstration of Italy's attractiveness to foreign and domestic investors.
+ROME (Reuters) - The Italian government welcomed the acquisition of the aviation unit of aerospace supplier Avio by U.S. giant General Electric (GE.N), saying on Friday it was a demonstration of Italy's attractiveness to foreign and domestic investors.

-GE agreed to buy Avio's aviation division for $4.3 billion from private equity fund Cinven and state-controlled defence group Finmeccanica.
+GE agreed to buy Avio's aviation division for $4.3 billion from private equity fund Cinven and state-controlled defense group Finmeccanica (SIFI.MI).

 "The operation shows how Italy is becoming a country that is more competitive and more attractive to foreign and Italian investment," Prime Minister Mario Monti's office said in a statement.

 (Reporting by James Mackenzie)

 - Exclusive: Malaysia plane probe narrows on mid-air disintegration - source

 - Radar showed missing plane may have turned back: Malaysia military